Steamboat snowboard coaches Remmelink and Reiter travel to Beijing

 The next spring, he retired and started coaching the Slovenian team, where he stayed for four years.

-He was hired by the SSWSC in 2002, and has been there for two decades, winning the U.S. Ski and Snowboard Association Snowboard Domestic Coach of the Year award in 2003.
+He was hired by the SSWSC in 2002 and has been there for two decades, winning the U.S. Ski and Snowboard Association Snowboard Domestic Coach of the Year award in 2003.
 He’s had a hand in helping about a dozen snowboarders to the Olympics.
-Winters, who grew up in Steamboat Springs, and Burns, who trained there for years, are only the latest in a long line of Remmelink-coached riders to make the games.
+Winters, who grew up in Steamboat, and Burns, who trained there for years, are only the latest in a long line of Remmelink-coached riders to make the games.

 Reiter is the reason Remmelink came to Steamboat in the first place.
 Reiter advocated for the SSWSC to hire Remmelink.